Quantum Universally Composable Oblivious Linear Evaluation: Preliminaries

 Let protocols $\pi$ and $\rho$ be given.
-We say that $\pi$ statistically quantum-UC emulates $\rho$ if and only if for every party, $C$, and for every adversary, $Adv$, there exists a simulator, $\mathcal{S}$, such that for every environment $\mathcal{Z}$, and every $z\in\{0,1\}^*$, $n\in\mathbb{N}$
+We say that $\pi$ \textbf{statistically} quantum-UC emulates $\rho$ if and only if for every party, $C$, and for every adversary, $\mathcal{A}$, there exists a simulator, $\mathcal{S}$, such that for every environment $\mathcal{Z}$, and every $z\in\{0,1\}^*$, $n\in\mathbb{N}$

 where $\mu(n)$ is a negligible function, i.e., for every positive polynomial, $p(\cdot)$, there exists an integer $N_p>0$ such that for all $n> N_p$ we have $\mu(n)<1/p(n)$, and $n$ is the security parameter.
-We furthermore require that if $Adv$ is quantum-polynomial-time, so is $\mathcal{S}$.
-Finally, if we consider quantum-polynomial-time $Adv$ and $\mathcal{Z}$ we have \textit{computational} quantum-UC security. \end{definition}

-The role of the simulator, $\mathcal{S}$, is to simulate the execution of the protocol $\mathcal{\pi}$ in such a way that the environment $\mathcal{Z}$ is not able to distinguish between the two executions.
+We furthermore require that if $\mathcal{A}$ is quantum-polynomial-time, so is $\mathcal{S}$.
+Finally, if we consider quantum-polynomial-time $\mathcal{A}$ and $\mathcal{Z}$ we have \textbf{computational} quantum-UC security. \end{definition} The role of the simulator, $\mathcal{S}$, is to simulate the execution of the protocol $\mathcal{\pi}$ in such a way that the environment $\mathcal{Z}$ is not able to distinguish between the two executions.
 In particular, since $\mathcal{S}$ does not have access to the inputs/outputs of the actual honest party, it runs a simulated honest party interacting with the environment which is acting as the adversary.
 Moreover, $\mathcal{S}$ controls the dishonest party, therefore controlling their inputs to the ideal functionality $\mathcal{F}$.
 It then relies on its ability to extract the inputs that the environment provides to the dishonest party.
 Then, it uses them along with the ideal functionality outputs in order to successfully generate a simulated execution that cannot be distinguished by the environment.

 Finally, note that, in case the real execution of the protocol $\mathcal{\pi}$ makes use of some external functionality $\mathcal{F}_{\textbf{ext}}$, the simulator $\mathcal{S}$ can control and reprogram $\mathcal{F}_{\textbf{ext}}$ in whatever way suits best in the ideal world to produce an indistinguishable simulation of the real world.